When it comes to ID card security options, magnetic encoding offers a different level of security than proximity card or smart card encoding.

 What are Proximity Cards & Key Fobs?

-Proximity cards or key fobs are the most basic form of “contactless cards.”
-As the name implies, contactless cards don't need to physically touch a reader.
+Proximity cards and key fobs are the most basic form of “contactless cards.”
+As the name implies, contactless cards don’t need to physically touch a reader.

 Instead, users simply wave them in front of a reader – reducing wear on the reader and card, and extending the life of the system.

 Proximity cards and key fobs are encoded with unique numbers that cannot be updated or changed.
 This ensures that the data on the card remains intact and unaltered.